 Beyond blogging, there’s other social media (Facebook, Twitter, etc.), the biggest potential time suck of them all.

 A social media platform is important for writers to a certain degree.
-But I notice that many writers spend an inordinate amount of time reading and posting trivia on sites unrelated to any way it can help you.
+But I notice that many writers spend an inordinate amount of time reading and posting trivia.
 This is valuable time wasted.
-Hanging out too frequently on social media is a way to procrastinate.
+You're procrastinating when you hang out too frequently on social media.

 My personal experience with social media is that it does not have the potential to reap you a significant number of print travel writing assignments.
 Magazine editors have far better things to do with their time than trawl Internet social media sites looking for writers.
 They prefer that writers approach them with good, old school pitches and query letters.

-There’s nothing wrong with using social media to give you some good, general exposure.
+There’s nothing wrong with using social media for general exposure.
 Just don’t let social media divert your time attention from your main focus: pitching, traveling, and writing.

 Here are two of the most common examples of pointless fretting that I’ve seen: